How to Advertise a Small Business Locally

 If you only do one thing from this list, do this.

 Create a Google Business Profile and fill out as much information as possible.
-Do not leave anything blank.
+Do not leave anything incomplete.

 Make sure you include: